Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-Also, the company has a commitment to no planting on peat but the depth is not clear.
-Hence, full points were awarded on the basis of the RSPO scenario.
+The company also commits to no planting on peat but the depth is not clear.

 • P